Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

     Minimum = 5ms, Maximum = 6ms, Average = 5ms
 ```

-Which is pretty bare-bones but does the job for capturing some basic stats.
+Which is pretty bare-bones, but does the job for capturing some basic stats.
 It does leave something to be
 desired in terms of second monitor app, noticing the difference between `500ms` and `5ms` is easy to do once
 but parsing a monitors worth of digits is much less easy.

-Furthermore completely packet drops are also just text and can blend in too well when a monitor is filled with
+Furthermore, complete packet drops are also just text and can blend in too well when a monitor is filled with
 text:
 ```
 PING: transmit failed.
 General failure.
 ```

-What I really wanted was a tool to plot my ping on a graph, as they say a picture speaks a thousand words,
+What I really wanted was a tool to plot my ping on a graph; because, as they say, a picture speaks a thousand words -
 especially at a glance.
-I just taken my network course at University, ping would be a perfect toy protocol to:
+I had just taken my network course at university, so ping would be a perfect toy protocol to:

 * Have fun with new programming languages
-* See how building TUI^(Terminal User Interface)^ applications is done
+* See how building TUI <sup>(Terminal User Interface)</sup> applications is done
 * Use lowish level networking APIs

 Thus: [PingPlotter] was born 🎉